 On 2 April every year, the world come together to raise awareness about Autism and to help improve the quality of life of those with Autism.
 As Qatar National Library aims to be one of the world's preeminent centers of learning, it fosters an inclusive learning environment that caters to diverse groups of people.
 People with Autism are one of these vital groups who we value and support through our Library services, events, and programs.

 With more than one million print books in our collections, along with hundreds of thousands of ebooks, it can be hard to figure out where to begin.
 In this section, we’ll regularly take a deeper dive into the Library’s collections to learn a bit more, including exploring history through the items in our Heritage Library.
 We’ll also feature other topics that explore various aspects of our Library.
-All of the items linked below are either available for members to check out or viewable online.
+All of the items linked in the posts are either available for members to check out or viewable online.
 Enjoy!

 In celebration of Qatar National Day, the Children’s Library hosted a creative writing challenge in Arabic and English.
 Read the full description of the writing challenge here.
 If your children are interested in story writing, this post is a starting point for resources to inspire them, help them shape their ideas about the story they want to tell and guide them as they write.

 Ottoman, 1219 AH/1804 CE

 Hilya, meaning “decoration” or “adornment,” denotes both a literary genre and a type of calligraphic composition dedicated to the traditional description of the Prophet Muhammad (PBUH), based on hadith accounts.
 The descriptions portray the Prophet as remarkably graceful, attractive and intelligent, but distinctly human, not divine.